MobileFirst-Platform-Developer-Center/DevCenter/tutorials/en/foundation/8.0/adding-the-mfpf-sdk/adding-the-mfpf-sdk-to-windows-8-applications.md

 **Pre-requisites:**

-- Microsoft Visual Studio 2013 or 2015 and MobileFirst CLI installed on the developer workstation.
+- Microsoft Visual Studio 2013 or 2015 and MobileFirst developer CLI installed on the developer workstation.
 - *Optional* MobileFirst Server to run a locally.
 - Make sure you have read the [Setting up your MobileFirst development environment](../../setting-up-the-mobilefirst-development-environment) tutorial.